Abhinandan22/My-Scripts/README.md

 gs.log('Total count of the incident with category as hardware is ' + ga.getRowCount());

-----Query for all incidents created in the past 3 days where the caller is ‘Joe Employee’…log a count of records returned---
+----------------- 2)Query for all incidents created in the past 3 days where the caller is ‘Joe Employee’…log a count of records returned---

 var ga=new GlideRecord('incident');
 ga.addQuery('caller_id=681ccaf9c0a8016400b98a06818d57c7^sys_created_onRELATIVEGE@dayofweek@ago@3');